-1. Virtual team-building games are a great way to help motivate and engage remote staff.
+1. Virtual team-building games are a great way for leaders to help motivate and engage remote staff.
 Working remotely can cause people to feel disconnected from the wider team.

 2. Whilst some people like to work independently and can feel less distracted when working from home, building a virtual team working environment can boost employee morale and create a happier working environment where everyone feels as though they have the support if they need to access it.